Philippians 4:13 - I can do everything through him who gives me strength.

 Beyond its physical presence, the Burj Khalifa transformed Dubai’s global profile.
 The tower attracts millions of visitors annually, contributing significantly to the emirate’s tourism economy.
 It catalyzed development throughout Downtown Dubai and established new benchmarks for mixed-use urban development.

-The engineering innovations developed for the Burj Khalifa continue influencing supertall building design worldwide.
-The buttressed core system, advanced concrete technologies, and construction methodologies pioneered on this project have been adapted for subsequent supertall projects globally.
+The engineering innovations developers created for the Burj Khalifa continue influencing supertall building design worldwide.
+Engineers have adapted the buttressed core system, advanced concrete technologies, and construction methodologies pioneered on this project for subsequent supertall projects globally.

 Conclusion